rsyncOSX/RsyncUIdocs/content/post/Built.md

 # Dataflow in RsyncUI

-How is data stored and views updated when data is changed.
+How is data stored and views updated when data is changed?
 There are three files on permanent storage; tasks, log records and user settings.
 All files are JSON files and `Combine` is utilized to read and save data.
 JSON files are *encoded* before a write operation and *decoded* when read from storage.
 The encode and and decode is requiered to represent JSON data as internal data within RsyncUI.

 When RsyncUI starts it reads *user configuration* and *data about tasks for the default profile*.
 The object holding data about tasks is an `@Observable` object created when RsyncUI starts.